 - Was Once a Man: Implied.
 See Body Horror above.

-- Would You Like to Know How They Died?: He taunts Gandalf and the Fellowship by throwing them Frodos mithril armour and gloating about how he killed him.Mouth of Sauron: The halfling was dear to thee, I see.
+- Would You Like to Know How They Died?: He taunts Gandalf and the Fellowship by throwing them Frodo’s mithril armor and gloating about how the orcs killed the hobbit.Mouth of Sauron: The halfling was dear to thee, I see.
 Know that he suffered greatly at the hands of his host.
 Who would've thought one so small could endure so much pain?
 And he did, Gandalf.
 He did.

 A race of savage humanoid creatures who serve as the foot soldiers of Middle-earth's major villains.

 - The Ageless: Like the Elves, they were supposedly created from, but it isn't fully clear.